Jamio/JM_MissionFrameworkDocs/docs/features/dlccheck.md

 It will gather all the gear that the player is currently using, and will check it against a pre-prepared DLC gear registry.

-The script will alert the player if they are using gear that requires a DLC they <b>do not own</b>
+The script will alert the player if they are using gear that requires a DLC they <b>do not own</b> and prompt them to alert the mission-maker/zeus.

 {: .warning }